chuuuuu/sideproject/physics_engine/README.md

-# Physical Engine
+# Physics Engine
-generally, there're three steps of physical engine:
+generally, there're three part of physical engine:
 1. simulation
 2. collision detection
-3. collision resolving (constrained rigid body simulation)
+  - there're two stage for collision detection
+    - broad phase
+    - narrow phase
+3. constrained simulation
+  - Some examples of constraints are
+    - joints
+    - non-penetration constraints
+      - we can do collision response with this

 ## Articles
 - https://www.toptal.com/game/video-game-physics-part-i-an-introduction-to-rigid-body-dynamics